lofung/Questionnaire-Admin-Systems/README current bugs and wishes.txt

 15. did not do mobile optimization for the front-client student-end due to time

 16. there is a element of "required" ready in the questionnaire field.
 When it is true, the students would be required to fill in the question.

+17. trim spaces before the options in the mc field when making options.
+Code is already available in previous projects - need to test since it alters data sent to database (not a frontend cosmetic thing)

+18. when one starts a questionnaire on edit, the preview bubbles would not show up. (minor frontend issue, no time)